lisp-mirror/eql5-android/examples/tic-tac-toe/README-ANDROID.txt

 Using 'ministro', the APK file is about 3.5 MB (including the EQL5 and ECL libs), which seems acceptable.

-N.B: The first time you run this, you will probably hit a bug of the tool; so, just open the file 'android-build/build.gradle', and edit the offending line;
-change the property 'androidCompileSdkVersion' to:

-  androidCompileSdkVersion=25

-(that is, the version of your SDK tools, see e.g. the download name of the SDK command line tools file, or the Android Studio settings)

 Now the build should succeed (verbosely, as requested).
 The APK package is in 'android-build/build/outputs/apk/'.